As a member of Hughes Hall, you can use our beautiful, peaceful library for your reading and learning.

-Hughes Hall has its own dedicated library for the exclusive use of our students and senior membership.
-In contrast to many other College libraries, ours is open 24/7.
-This means that, at any time of day (or night), you will be able to access the books that you need for your essay or exam.
+Unlike many other College libraries, ours is open 24/7, you’ll always be able to access the books you need for your essay or exam.

-With large windows overlooking our tranquil garden, the library is an open, bright and relaxing space, spread out over two floors.
-On the ground floor is our reading room as well as the library office.
-On the first floor, we offer two secluded study areas, one for silent individual study, and one for group study.
+On the ground floor is our reading room and the library office.
+The first floor has two secluded study areas: one for silent individual study and one for group study.
 The first floor also has its own computer facilities, including a photocopier, printer and scanner.
-There are 66 study spaces throughout the library, for exclusive use by Hughes students and seniors.